thou-shalt-pass/open-flights/documents/log.md

 - Finish `results.md`
 - Answer the leading question to our project (shortest path between given airports and most important airports)

+## 5/1/2022

+### Goal of the week

+Finish writing readme and report

+### Tasks Accomplished

+- Yirong Chen, Leo Luo, and Yanzhen Shen: finished implementing drivers for test runs; finished writing most part of readme, report, and slides

+### Problem Encountered

+- The output for running the driver was too large (~800MB), so we have to compress the precomputed into `result.tar.gz` to push onto github.

+### Plan for Next Week

+- Record the presentation video